root-project/web/for_developers/web/index.md

 new branch with your work, which you can use to create a pull request to update `root-project/web/main`.

 6. Some missing gems might need to be installed.
-The following command, ran in the `web` directory, does it:
+The following command, run in the `web` directory, does it:
 ```
 bundle install